thingsboard/thingsboard.github.io/smart-farming.md

     <a target="_blank" href="https://demo.thingsboard.io/dashboard/1f9828d0-058e-11e7-87f7-bb0136cc33d0?publicId=963ab470-34c9-11e7-a7ce-bb0136cc33d0" class="button">View live demo</a>
 </div>

-The live dashboard displays real-time data from temperature, moisture, and distance sensors collected using ThingsBoard MQTT API.
+The live dashboard displays real-time data from temperature, moisture, and ultrasonic sensor collected using ThingsBoard MQTT API.
 Collected data is processed via the rule engine to raise alarms on certain thresholds.
 The main dashboard displays the silo asset's location, corresponding alarms, and real-time data feeds.
 Click on the alarm or silo row to open the asset details and access the aeration controls.